vovagorodok/ArrayUtils/README.md

 # Small Containers

 Represents `SmallArray` and `SmallMap` containers.
+Has zero overhead, the same as c array.
+Can be stored on static mamory or stack.

-And additionally `VirtualSmallArray` and `VirtualSmallMap` containers that can hide their sizes.
+Added additional `VirtualSmallArray` and `VirtualSmallMap` containers that can hide their sizes.
+Has overhead of c array plus poiner to virtual table.